The 5 players who left Chelsea alongside Mohamed Salah in 2016

 His permanent exit didn’t see him join the Bees, though.
 Rather, the goalscoring midfielder joined a Reading side managed at the time by Jaap Stam, and he has stayed at the Madejski Stadium while managers have come and gone.

-This season, Swift reached double figures for the first time in a league season, scoring 11 and assisting 13 in 38 games, helping Reading avoid relegation (just).
+Last season, Swift reached double figures for the first time in a league season, scoring 11 and assisting 13 in 38 games, helping Reading avoid relegation (just).

 Pulling off a filthy Rabona assist in injury time when you are 1-0 down!
 Utter MADNESS from Reading's John Swift 🤯🤯 pic.twitter.com/WsN1YLzQnI